aws-solutions/video-on-demand-on-aws/README.md

 * **Source:**	The name of the Source S3 bucket.
 * **WorkflowName:**	Used to tag all of the MediaConvert Encoding Jobs.

- These are the default settings for the workflow, configured when deploying the CloudFormation template and apply to all source videos uploaded to the Source S3 bucket.
-If the solution is deployed with the source metadata option any of the settings can be overwritten using a source metadata file.
+### WorkFlow Triggers

+#### Source Video Option
+If deployed with the workflow trigger parameter set to VideoFile the CloudFormation template will configure S3 event notifications on the source S3 bucket to trigger the workflow whenever a video file (mp4, m4v, mpg or m2ts) is uploaded.
+With this option the default workflow configuration is apply to all source.

-## Source Metadata Option
+#### Source Metadata Option
-When the solution is deployed with the source metadata parameter the source S3 bucket is configured with an event notification that will trigger the workflow when a JSON file is uploaded.
-This allow different workflow configuration to be defined for each source video processed by the workflow.
+If the solution is deployed with the workflow trigger parameter set to MetadataFile the S3 notification is configured to trigger the workflow whenever a JSON file is uploaded.
+This allows different workflow configuration to be defined for each source video processed by the workflow.

-> **Important::** The source video file MUST be uploaded to S3 before the metadata file is uploaded, the metadata file must be valid JSON with a .json file extention.
+> **Important::** The source video file MUST be uploaded to S3 before the metadata file is uploaded, the metadata file must be valid JSON with a .json file extension.
 With source metadata enabled uploading video files to Amazon S3 will not trigger the workflow.

 **Example JSON metadata file::**
 ```